RaincloudTheDragon/Rainys-Bulk-Scene-Tools/readme.md

 # Set Viewport Colors from BSDF

-A basic Blender addon that automatically sets viewport display colors based on material node settings.
+A Blender addon that automatically sets viewport display colors based on material and material node settings.

 ## Description

 Simply sets viewport material colors with the actual material settings in your node setup.
 It works by:

-1. Reading the base color from Principled BSDF nodes
+1. Calculating the final color by analyzing the node tree from the output node
+2. Properly handling color mixing operations (like Mix RGB and Multiply nodes)
-2. If a texture is connected to the Base Color input, it calculates the average color of that texture
+3. If a texture is used, calculating the average color of that texture as a fallback
-3. Sets the viewport display color to match, making your viewport representation more accurate

-Useful for setting material viewport colors in bulk.
+This ensures your viewport shading better represents the final render appearance.

 ## Features

+- ""Intelligently"" calculates final colors by analyzing the entire node tree
+- Handles Mix RGB nodes with proper color mixing calculations
-- Automatically detects Principled BSDF nodes and extracts base colors
+- Supports Principled BSDF and other shader types
-- Calculates average colors from connected texture nodes
 - Works with all materials in your scene with a single click
-- Supports both solid color inputs and texture-based materials
 - Integrates seamlessly into the Material Properties panel

-## Version support
+## Requirements

 Blender 4.3.2